 Babangida has been reported on the floors the legislatures of some Western nations and in many publications as being the kingpin of the Nigerian narcostate.
 When a regime embraces a narcostate, the chicken will come home to roos; Gowon and Babangida we hail thee!
-From the entrepots a local drug culture emerges usually beginning with gangster, prostitutes, big boys/girls and rich kids; narcotics are expensive.
+From the entrepots a local drug culture emerges usually beginning with a gangster, prostitutes, big boys/girls and rich kids; narcotics are expensive.
 The Gloria Okon scandal and the death of Dele Giwa remain unforgettable.
-By the time Babangida had spent one year in office most urban Nigerian youths wanted to push cocaine to start or fuel a luxury lifestyle even though only very few actually did do such in practice.
+By the time Babangida had spent one year in power fice most urban Nigerian youths wanted to push cocaine to start or fuel a luxury lifestyle even though only very few did do that in practice.

 Babangida also brought the vicious poverty bequeathing SAP to Nigeria with severe repressive tactics; Buhari had refused and lost power for it.
 Poverty is proven to be a dominant factor implicated in drug use and sales.
 Drug culture goes hand in hand with irrepressible poverty.
 Besides Dan Mou argues in National Security, Good Governance & Democracy in Africa, that the end of the Oil Boom and the introduction of SAP against a condition of falling oil prices was what caused the increase of drug trafficking in Nigeria.
 Babangida more than any other leader structured Nigeria for a future of irrepressible mass poverty while he amassed $35 billion during his regime.
 After Babangida left office it did not matter anymore.